IndiePython/on-branching-looping-in-nodezator/README.md

 # Branching and Looping in Nodezator

-This project consists of a multi-part text on implementing branching and looping in the Nodezator app.
+This project consists of an article on implementing branching and looping in the Nodezator app.

 You can see the table of contents below.
-You probably should read the text from beginning to end, rather than jumping between specific parts.
+You probably should read the article from beginning to end, rather than jumping between specific parts.

 ## Table of contents